abdullin/omni/README.md

 * `lang` - domain language (value objects and events)
 * `views` - module with basic views for the client
 * _all the rest_ - event-driven modules with features

+## Learn More

+This project will be described in more detail in [GTD](http://abdullin.com/gtd/) series.

+At the moment, content in the series is very limited.
+So you can instead check out the background:

+* Design is inspired by event-driven architecture we came up in [HappyPancake project](http://abdullin.com/happypancake/).
+Multiple blog posts cover that.
+* Domain was covered extensively in [BeingTheWorst Podcast](http://beingtheworst.com/about).